itstommymorgan/vim_config/README.markdown

 Check out the help file (`:help align`) for more details.
 One thing to note, though, is that I explicitly do not include the default keybindings for Align.vim, as they're kind of silly and conflict with other plugins.

+### AsNeeded ###

+AsNeeded allows plugins, bindings, functions, etc. to be loaded on a (surprise!) as-needed basis.
+Its biggest advantage is that it reduces the initial load time for vim - in my case by somewhere around 66%.
+If you add any new plugins, you'll want to be sure to run the `:MkAsNeeded` command so that they get parsed.

 ### AutoClose ###